ying-tang/help-documentation/_drafts/Ursula_and_OpenStack.md

     UserKnownHostsFile=/dev/null
   ```

-The above assumes that the username of your target Ubuntu 14 VPS is `root`, the IP is `69.87.123.456` and the private SSH key is located at `/root/id_rsa` - change those as needed.
+The example above assumes that the username of your target Ubuntu 14 VPS is `root`, the IP is `69.87.123.456` and the private SSH key is located at `/root/id_rsa` -– change those as needed.

 ### Fix/correct the SSL certificate that comes in `envs/example/defaults-2.0.yml`